Energy-Aware Collaborative Exploration for a UAV-UGV Team: Proposed Method

 \subsection{UAV-UGV Coordination}

-We plan the exploration mission as a sequence of coordinated tours.
+We plan the exploration as sequences of coordinated tours.
 For each tour, we solve two distinct but coupled OPs, one for the UAV and one for the UGV.
-The coupling between the two OP instances arises through the shared release–collect pair, which fixes the start and end vertices of both problems to enforce rendezvous at the beginning and conclusion of each tour.
+The coupling between the two OPs arises through the shared release–collect pair, which fixes the start and end vertices of both problems to enforce rendezvous at the start and end of each tour.

 The UAV-OP is defined on the weighted subgraph $G_{uav} = (V_{uav}, E_{uav}, w_{uav})$, where $V_{uav} = V \cap \Xi_{uav}$, and $E_{uav} \subseteq E$ are the edges in $G$ connecting nodes in $V_{uav}$, and $w_{uav}$ is the distances between respective UAV positions.
 The objective is maximizing collected UAV rewards.
 The rewards $S_i^{uav}$ are set to the UAV sensor information gain for all $v_i \in V_{uav}$.
 The distance budget is set to the battery endurance: $\overline{\tau_a} \cdot v_{uav}$, where $v_{uav}$ is average UAV speed.